carlosgalveias/gcccli/README.md

 ## Acknowledgments
 Google (for awesome cloud infrastructure)
-Ember and Ember-data (Inspired on their conventions and the 'ember' way)
+Ember, Ember-cli and Ember-data (Inspired on their conventions and the 'ember' way)